 How can I Apply for a Germany Visa?

 Once you are sure that you need a Germany visa, and you have gotten an international passport, as well as the other supporting documents, there are a few other things that you need to do.
 A lot of applicants get some steps wrong and get denied a visa to Germany.

-For short-term visas, applicants can apply online, following the steps that are stated below.
 Long-term visa (National visa) applicants need to call the Embassy to schedule personal interviews before they can start any application process.